arrase/ai-shell-assistant/README.md

 Planned features and improvements for this project.

 - [ ] **Implement Web Search Capability:** Integrate functionality allowing the agent to perform searches on the web to retrieve current information, supplementing its internal knowledge base.
 This will enhance the agent's ability to answer questions about recent events, find definitions, look up documentation, and access other online resources.
-- [x] **Develop Special Command Shortcuts (e.g., `debug> command`):** Introduce a mechanism for users to invoke specific, predefined actions or modes via special syntax.
-A key example is the `debug> command` pattern, which should:
-    - Execute the specified command
-    - Capture the standard output and error streams from the command execution.
-    - Analyze the captured output, providing a clear explanation of its meaning.
-    - Identify potential issues or errors indicated by the output.
-    - Suggest concrete solutions or troubleshooting steps for any identified problems.
 - [ ] **Add Persistent Long-Term Memory:** Implement a system for storing and retrieving information across different sessions or executions.
 This persistent memory should allow the agent to:
     - "Remember" specific facts, preferences, or instructions provided by the user in previous interactions.
     - Utilize this stored information to inform future responses and actions.